jhight/firestore-cli/README.md

 ]
 ```

-Here are a few more command examples:
+Here are a few more data retrieval examples:
 ```bash
 # list documents in a collection
 firestore get users